rust-lang/book/src/ch04-01-ownership.md

 <img alt="s1 and s2 pointing to the same value" src="img/trpl04-02.svg" class="center" style="width: 50%;" />

-Figure 4-2: Representation in memory of the binding `s2` that has a copy of `s1`'s pointer, length and capacity
+Figure 4-2: Representation in memory of the variable `s2` that has a copy of `s1`'s pointer, length and capacity

 And _not_ Figure 4-3, which is what memory would look like if Rust instead